oshosonwane/Easysell-website/A_BRIEF_REPORT.md

 The challenge was the close-up shots.
-This is also like my incomplete part i was thinking like, take the frame just before there is a jump in the broadcast video and for just one frame do a feature or any kind of matching of player in close up shot to shot in tractcam vesio idk why it's not working at all, like there are many issues coming up, like I improved the synch  to get bettert result i notices in close-up shots that it was tracking the shoes, so i expanded the box size so that matching will be better(it did it only fot he broadcast vedio only for expanded frames) got better result, still I think there is some issue in topography ids and how i am saving it in file i will look into it i think this logic of frame matching sotn have theriotical flaw atleast on paper, but let see
+This is also like my incomplete part i was thinking like, take the frame just before there is a jump in the broadcast video and for just one frame do a feature or any kind of matching of player in close up shot to shot in tractcam vesio idk why it's not working at all, like there are many issues coming up, like I improved the synch  to get bettert result i notices in close-up shots that it was tracking the shoes, so i expanded the box size so that matching will be better(it did it only fot he broadcast vedio only for expanded frames) got better result, still I think there is some issue in topography ids and how i am saving it in file i will look into it i think this logic of frame matching sotn have theriotical flaw atleast on paper, but let see alo on player isnt matching id 15 and 20

 PS I HAVE EVEN SAVED THE CODE I HAVE TRIED FOR THE INCOMPLETE PART EVEN THOUGH THEY AREN'T GIVING RESULTS, BUT THEY MIGHT BE HELPFUL